virtualramblas/python-notebooks-repo/README.md

 - SinGAN: Learning a generative model from a single natural image (PyTorch and TensorFlow 2)
 - Image Style Transfer with Deep Feature Rotation (DFR)
 - 2x slow-motion video filtering using FLAVR
+- Image reshuffling, retargeting and style transfer with Efficient GPNN